Pistons vs. 76ers Player Props Betting Odds

 |REB

-- Wednesday's points prop for Isaiah Stewart is 9.5.
-That's 1.3 less than his season average.
+- Friday's points prop for Killian Hayes is 9.5.
+That is 0.1 less than his season average.

-- He pulls down 7.1 rebounds per game, 0.4 less than his prop bet on Wednesday.

-- He has connected on 1.4 three-pointers per game, 0.1 less than his prop bet total on Wednesday.
+- Hayes collects 4.5 assists per game, the same as his prop bet on Friday.

 Rep your team with officially licensed NBA gear!
 Head to Fanatics to find jerseys, shirts, and much more.